 Emergency Services.
+The

-The Town's Volunteer Fire Department has a roster of 24.
+Town's Volunteer Fire Department has a roster of 28.
 It averages 20 runs per year.
 Volunteers receive different stipend payments for training, for meeting attendance, and for responding to dispatches.
-The department has a fleet of 10 vehicles, including a drone for search-and-rescue operations launched in 2022.
+The department has a fleet of 10 vehicles, including a drone for searchand-rescue operations launched in 2022.
 The department received delivery of a new #1 engine in 2023.

 Madeline Island Ambulance also is staffed entirely by compensated volunteers.
 It averages 100 runs per year.
 The roster currently has 11 EMTs and 2 EMRs.
 The ambulance service maintains a 24/7 on-call schedule, with members assigned to respond during a designated 12-hour shift.
-Ambulance members receive stipends for training, for attending meetings, for responding to dispatches, and for being on-call at different times of the week and different times of the year.
-The service has two ambulances, including a 4-wheel-drive rig capable of operating in winter and on the ice road.
+Ambulance members receive stipends for training, for attending meetings, for responding to calls, and for being on-call at different times of the week and different times of the year.
+The service has two ambulances, including a 4WD rig for operating in winter and on the ice road.

-Members of both emergency services also constitute a 12-member icerescue team, which has jurisdiction over much of the Apostle Islands and Chequamegon Bay.
+Members of both emergency services also constitute a 12-member ice-rescue team, which has jurisdiction over much of the Apostle Islands and Chequamegon Bay.
 The team trains on the Husky and other wind sled equipment.

 Retention is a constant challenge for both services on the island, across the region, and across the State of Wisconsin.
-In La Pointe, membership depends on the availability and willingness of year-round residents to join or stay involved.
+In La Pointe, membership depends on the availability and willingness of yearround residents to join or stay involved.
 To recruit, the ambulance service pays for EMTs' training, if members stay on the roster for at least one year.
 In 2022, the Town raised on-call pay for weekend shifts in the summer, in an attempt to spread the workload.
-The Town also participates in the state's Service Award Program, which contributes \$1,000 a year to a "savings" fund for volunteer firefighters and EMTs.
+The Town also participates in the state's Service Award Program (which contributes \$1,000 a year to a "savings" fund for volunteer firefighters and EMTs), and provides accident and sickness benefits for both volunteer departments.